rust-lang/book/second-edition/nostarch/chapter01.md

 The next three lines set the configuration information Cargo needs in order to know that it should compile your program: the name, the version, and who wrote it.
-Cargo gets your name and email information from your environment, so if that's not correct, go ahead and fix that and save the file.
+Cargo gets your name and email information from your environment, so if that’s not correct, go ahead and fix that and save the file.

-The last line, `[dependencies]`, is the start of a section for you to list any of your project's dependencies.
+The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as *crates*.
-We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we'll use this dependencies section then.
+We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we’ll use this dependencies section then.

 Now open up *src/main.rs* and take a look: